|

 workshop examines factors that influence employee motivation, adopting

 a "learn from your mistakes" attitude, and goal setting.
-Learning

-successful in many ways.
+make your crew successful in many ways.

 1 - 2 hours (return to topic menu)